Enjoy FREE shipping anywhere within the US!

 You need wear eye protection at all times while driving a motor-driven cycle.
 You must also wear a helmet if you are under 21 years old.

-Lastly, you will need a Class M driver’s license to operate a motor-driven cycle; if you have a Class M license with an “8” restriction, then you scooter’s motor must be smaller than 50 CCs.
+Lastly, you will need a Class M driver’s license to operate a motor-driven cycle; if you have a Class M license with an “8” restriction, then your scooter’s motor must be smaller than 50 CCs.

 If your motor scooter exceeds the specifications outlined above, then it is considered a motorcycle, and you must obey all of the motorcycle laws and requirements.